-It is a fundamental principle of the Code of Practice that all shareholders in the target company should be treated equally.5 Openness in respect of takeover situations will help to ensure equal treatment of all shareholders.
+It is a fundamental principle of the Code of Practice that all shareholders in the target company should be treated equally.
+Openness in respect of takeover situations will help to ensure equal treatment of all shareholders.

-4 Vphl.
-Chapter 6 sets out the rules for mandatory and voluntary offers.
+The Securities Trading Act, Chapter 6, sets out the rules for mandatory and voluntary offers.
 Any party that through acquisition becomes the owner of shares representing more than 1/3 of the voting rights in a Norwegian company whose shares are quoted on a Norwegian regulated market is required to either make an offer to purchase the remaining shares in the company (duty to make a mandatory offer), or to reduce its shareholding to below this threshold.
 This also applies when the number of voting rights held passes 40% and 50%, (repeated duty to make a mandatory offer).
 Such a party must immediately notify the stock exchange and the company when it enters into an agreement to acquire shares that will trigger the duty to make a mandatory offer.
 The offer price must be at least as high as the highest price the party making the offer has paid or agreed during the last six months prior to the duty to make a mandatory offer being triggered, cf. Vphl. § 6-10.
 The offer must also be unconditional, with settlement in cash, and the period for acceptance must be between 4 and 6 weeks.

-A voluntary offer becomes subject to statutory regulation if the offer will cause the threshold for a mandatory offer to be exceeded if the offer is accepted by the parties to whom it is available, cf. Vphl. § 6-19.
+A voluntary offer becomes subject to a number of the provisions of the Securities Trading Act, Chapter 6, if the offer will cause the threshold for a mandatory offer to be exceeded if the offer is accepted by the parties to whom it is available, cf. Vphl. § 6-19.

-- 5 In the case of both mandatory and voluntary offers, there are statutory requirements on the equal treatment of shareholders and on the information to be provided in the offer document, cf. Vphl. § 6-10, final paragraph and § 6-13.
-Asal. § 6-28 stipulates that neither the board of directors nor any other parties who represent the company may take any action which may confer on certain shareholders or other parties an unfair advantage at the expense of other shareholders or the company.
-This restriction also applies to the general meeting by virtue of Asal. § 5-21.
-The principle of equal treatment is also a requirement of Vphl. § 5-14. - 6 In the case of an offer regulated by Vphl.
-Chapter 6, neither the board of directors nor the management of the target company may, from the time that they have been notified that a bid is to be made, pass resolutions in respect of any matters outside the company's normal day-to-day business operations in respect of the issue of shares, merger, purchase or sale of significant business areas or the purchase or sale of the company's own shares, cf. Vphl. § 6-17.
-The restrictions in the Securities Trading Act do not apply if the general meeting has granted mandates for the board to make such decisions in anticipation of a take-over situation.
+- In the case of both mandatory and voluntary offers as stipulated above, there are statutory requirements on the equal treatment of shareholders and on the information to be pro vided in the offer document, cf. Vphl. § 6-10, final paragraph and § 6-13.
+Asal. § 6-28 stipu lates that neither the board of directors nor any other parties who represent the company may take any action which may confer on certain shareholders or other parties an unfair advantage at the expense of other shareholders or the company.
+This restriction also applies to decisions taken at the general meeting, cf. Asal. § 5-21.
+The principle of equal treatment is also a requirement of Vphl. § 5-14. - In the case of an offer regulated by the Securities Trading Act, Chapter 6, neither the board of directors nor the management of the target company may, from the time that they have been notified that a bid is to be made, pass resolutions in respect of any matters outside the company's normal day-to-day business operations in respect of the issue of shares, merger, purchase or sale of significant business areas or the purchase or sale of the company's own shares, cf. Vphl. § 6-17.
+The restrictions in the Securities Trading Act do not apply if the general meeting has granted mandates for the board to make such decisions in anticipation of an acquisition situation.

 The board of directors and the executive management are expected to refrain from implementing any measures intended to protect their personal interests at the expense of the interests of shareholders.
-The Code of Practice supplements the provisions in the Securities Trading Act on the limitation of the company's freedom of action once it is aware that an offer is to be made.6
+The Code of Practice supplements the provisions in the Securities Trading Act on the limitation of the company's freedom of action once it is aware that an offer is to be made.